model-checking/kani/docs/src/tutorial-first-steps.md

 {{#include tutorial/kani-first-steps/src/final_form.rs:code}}
 ```

-Now we have stated our previously implicit expectation: this function should never be called with inputs that are too big.
+Now we've stated our previously implicit expectation: this function should never be called with inputs that are too big.
 But if we attempt to verify this, we get a problem:

 ```